What Boat Brands Hold Their Value?

 Cuddy Cabin boats hold their value for a long time.
 These boats will still have about 63% of their value after 10 years.
 In the first three years, the boat only loses about 13% of its value.

 Fishing boats are designed to withstand harsh conditions.
 These boats can have aluminum or fiberglass bodies.
-The fiberglass fishing boat will only lose about 20% of its value after three years while the aluminum fishing boat loses about 21% of its value after three years.
+The fiberglass fishing boat will only lose about 20% of its value after three years while the aluminum fishing boat loses about 21% of the boat’s value after three years.

 Other boats such as pontoon boats and yachts will hold their value better than most other boats.
 The yachts can still have up to 73% of their value after 10 years.